-Extra choices are good especially when you have more than one option to save retirement income.
-After you decide between a Roth IRA vs Traditional IRA, your next decision is to invest your money in savings products that continually earn money.
+After you decide between a Roth traditional IRA vs. Roth IRA, your next decision is to invest your money in savings products that continually earn money.

-Because there are differences in tax benefits for Roth and traditional IRAs, it’s important to look at their differences and similarities.
-After reading this post, you should be able to choose between a Roth IRA vs Traditional IRA and select the one best suited for you, your business, and your future.
+After reading this post, you should be able to choose between a Roth IRA vs. Traditional IRA and select the one best suited for you, your business, and your future.

 What are IRAs?

-IRAs or Individual Retirement Accounts are designated as tax-free or tax-deferred.
-As your retirement nears or even if it doesn’t, you can make adjustments along the way to increase earnings.
-Income can increase or decrease or you can change your goals.
+As your retirement nears, or even if it doesn’t, you can make adjustments along the way to increase earnings.
+Income can increase or decrease, or you can change your goals.

 In simple terms, a Roth IRA helps you put away money without paying taxes later.
 That way, when you retire and use the money according to Roth IRA guidelines, there are no taxes due.